signalpillar/crawler/README.md

 for each or them, until --limit URLs will have been traversed.

 USAGE:
-    hyperlinks --url <start-url> --limit <depth> [--dbout] [--out <dest-file>] hyperlinks -h | --help
+    hyperlinks [options] --url <start-url> --limit <limit>
+    hyperlinks -h | --help
     hyperlinks --version

 OPTIONS:
     -h --help             Show this screen
     --version             Show version
-    --url             URL where to start hyper links crawling --limit           Depth of hyper links crawling
-    --out <dest-file> File path to the JSON file where to store output, if not specified output JSON to STDOUT --dbout           Causes the data to be stored in a MongoDB collection
+    --url <start-url>     URL where to start hyper-links crawling --limit <limit>       Limit of URLs to traverse --out <dest-file>     File path to the JSON file where to store output, if not specified output JSON to STDOUT --pretty-print        JSON output will be pretty printed --dbout               Causes the data to be stored in a MongoDB collection --concurrent          Run crawler using async HTTP requests (experimental)

 ```

 ## Initialization